Traeger Smoked Duck Breast

 How to Smoke Duck Breast on a Traeger

-While the smoker is heating up, prep your duck by lightly scoring the fat in a cross-hatch fashion.
+Set your Traeger to 225°F and let it heat up.
+Prep your duck by lightly scoring the fat in a crosshatch pattern.
 Then season both sides of the breast with your BBQ rub.
 You can season it at least an hour before smoking or overnight for more flavor.

 The smoker should now be at 225°F. Leave breasts in the smoker for 45 minutes, or until the internal meat temperature of the meat hits 130°F. You can attach your probe to a breast to monitor the internal temperature.

 Let the breast rest for 5 minutes.
 Meanwhile, crank up the flame broiler.
 We want to get a nice sear on the duck breast for 1 to 2 minutes on each side.
-If you want it to be extra cooked, you can cook the breast until 140°F for medium doneness.
+If you want it extra cooked, cook the breast to 140°F for medium doneness.

 What Temperature to Smoke Duck Breast at